-No matter which came first, mental health or money issues, there are ways to improve your financial wellness.
+No matter which came first, mental health or money issues, there are ways to improve your financial wellness and help lower your financial stress.
 Step 1: acknowledging your emotional relationship with money, says Astle.
 "Look at your purchases over the last 2 weeks, whether they're planned or not, and ask yourself, ‘What was I feeling before, during, and after this purchase?
 What was my emotional state?
 Was I sad?
 Was I nervous about something?'
 You'll see whether there are certain emotions that are driving some of your unplanned purchases."

 Next, create a budget if you don't already have one.
 It can help boost accountability for your spending.
 Finally, consider talking to a mental-health professional and a financial advisor who can help you move forward.
 Keep in mind that what you're going through is very common, Astle says, and you shouldn't be embarrassed.
 "Shame is the enemy of change," Astle adds.
 "If you're beating yourself up for poor financial choices, you're still doing harm.
 Have hope in yourself and your ability to change."

 Whenever you're about to spend money, pause to reflect on the choice.
 Research supports that this mindfulness can improve decisions and well-being.